What Happens If You Witness A Crime In Singapore? 4 Things To Do

 Financial Allowances For Witnesses

-Witnesses may be compensated for their time based on the Criminal Procedure Code (CPC) (Witnesses’ Allowances) Regulations 2010, which provides a monetary allowance for each half-day of court attendance.
+Witnesses may be compensated for their time based on the Criminal Procedure Code (CPC) (Witnesses’ Allowances) Regulations 2010, which provides a monetary allowance for each half-day of Court attendance.

 The amount of allowance must be at least $25 but cannot exceed $350.
 This allowance minimises the financial impact of participating in the legal process.